iclighthouse/ICDex-Trader/README.md

 5. Enjoy trading
 6. Withdraw token0 and token1

+Note: An additional 2x token fee must be retained in the balance of Trader, and the entire amount cannot be used for placing orders.

 ## Note:

 The `controller` of Trader Canister is the creator, and the Cycles balance of the canister needs to be monitored and topped up by the creator.